-In theory not having an offset of the Yoke yields slight azimuth errors on warped records - whether this is ever audible is doubtfull.
-Theory tends to sometimes focus on measuring and calculating what the ear cannot hear and not measuring what it can.
+In theory not having an offset of the Yoke yields slight azimuth errors on warped records – whether this is ever audible is doubtful.
+Theory tends to sometimes focus on measuring and calculating what the ear cannot hear and not what it can.

-The reason we prefer a non-offset yoke is that it reduces bearing friction by reducing side force on gimball bearings and dual pivots.
+The reason we prefer a non-offset yoke is that it reduces bearing friction by reducing side force on gimbal bearings and dual pivots.

-We don't take the shortcut of guessing whats best as so many do, but rather we test, test and test again.
+We don’t take the shortcut of guessing what is best as so many do, but rather we test, test, and test again.
 Our findings are that additional friction is far more important than azimuth errors.
-Theoretical dogma often blocks real progress and there are some who will no doubt take issue with this - the only answer is to listen to the results.
+Theoretical dogma often blocks real progress and there are some who will no doubt take issue with this – the only answer is to listen to the results.

-To prove the force argument is much more comlex than appears at first sight and incorrect assumptions are often made about the forces in operation when side bias is also taken into account.
+To prove the force argument is much more complex than appears at first sight and incorrect assumptions are often made about the forces in operation when side bias is also taken into account.

-To go into great detail here would be tedious and to be fair, who is really that interested in the maths?
-Certainly not the average vinyl lover - Michael Fremmer who is probably one of the most respected analogue reviewers on the planet and knows the theory of arms inside out, gave our illustrious arm a superb review and never even mentioned the yoke offset.
+Michael Fremmer, who is probably one of the most respected analogue reviewers on the planet and knows the theory of arms inside out, gave our Illustrious arm a superb review and never even mentioned the yoke offset.
 For over 10 years reviewers have never questioned the offset issue for the simple reason that the sound quality speaks for itself.

-If people are absolutely paranoid about azimuth change on warped records then use a record clamp - you solve the VTA issues as well of course by doing this.
-Origin Live only recommend the use of a record clamp for really bad records as clamps tend ot degrade sound quality.
+If people are absolutely paranoid about azimuth change on warped records then use a record clamp – you solve the VTA issues as well by doing this.
+Origin Live only recommend the use of a record clamp for really bad records as clamps tend to degrade sound quality.